krystal109/StoryNet/README.md

 - **Ranking System**: Progress through our unique ranking system, starting as a Newbie and advancing to Legend.
 Earn recognition for your engagement and contributions to the platform.
 - **Profile Customization**: Create a personalized profile, track your progress, and revisit your past writings.
 Guest access is available with limited features.

-Here is a more in depth description of the platform using visuals: https://kmishiev.wixsite.com/website/storynet
+Here is a more in-depth description of the platform using visuals: https://kmishiev.wixsite.com/website/storynet